kryptoken101/QCW3b/index.md

-## Welcome to GitHub Pages
+## Welcome to QCW3B

-You can use the [editor on GitHub](https://github.com/kryptoken101/QCW3b/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use [Thirdweb](https://thirdweb.com) to customize and build web3 apps easily.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is a blockchain-based project intended to ensure transparency, reliability and data security.
+The development outline is likewise focused in providing a remunerative ecosystem for all users and the community.
+You mauy utilize [Remix Ethereum IDE](https://remix.ethereum.org/) to write, import, compile, deploy and run Solidity contracts.

 ### Markdown